VectoDE/VectoDE/README.md

 - **Tools & Technologies**: Git, GraphQL, Linux, Docker, NPM/Node
 - **Others**: Growth Hacking, SEO, Networking

+## 📚 Experiences
+My experiences can you find on my learning projects account [@timhauke](https://github.com/timhauke) on this account stay all learning projects from HTML to PHP and Cyber Security and all other things wich i learned.

 ## 📜 Certificates

 - **freeCodeCamp**: